-Overseas research indicates that between a third and a half of young people leaving care are either parents when they leave care, or become parents soon after.
-McDowall (2009) found that of 471 young people sampled regarding their leaving care experience, 28% were already parents themselves.
-(CREATE, 2017)
+Research indicates that between a third and a half of young people leaving care are either parents when they leave care, or become parents soon after.
+McDowall (2009) found that of 471 young people sampled regarding their leaving care experience, 28% were already parents themselves (CREATE, 2017).

 Many research studies have highlighted the experience of motherhood as meeting a need for a young person—such as a sense of belonging and security and a feeling of being loved by their baby.
 Motherhood is said to have brought a sense of purpose and the motivation to do well in the future.

 Many young parents face levels of stigma, and this can be especially challenging for young people in care or who have left care.
 They already feel stigma related to being in care, and many young people have said this makes it hard for them to seek support.